singnet/platform-contracts/docs/MultiPartyEscrow.md

 * Server do not need to wait the confirmation from the blockchain after he sends on-chain request to close/reopen the channel (after he fix the profit and ask MPE to change the nonce of the channel).
 He can inform the client that nonce of the channel have changed
   (that old atomic  channel have been closed and new atomic chanel have been opened).
 The server can start accepting calls from the client with a new nonce.
 It can be shown that it is secure for both the client and the server, if transaction is accepted by blockchain before expiration date of the channel.
 Similary the client don't need to wait the confirmation from the blockchain after sending channel_extend_and_add_funds.
 It makes MPE functional even on very slow Ethereum network.
+* nonce in the channel prevent race condition between channel_extend_and_add_funds and channel_claim.
+If the client send channel_extend_and_add_funds request and at the same time the server sends channel_claim request.
+Then, as have been said before, they can continue to work without receiving confirmation from blockchain.
+But it is also doesn't matter which request will be accepted first (because channel_claim only change the nonce, and not create new PaymentChannel structure).